Coming May 2026

 by Rachel Leigh

-Suddenly trapped in the mysterious realm of Asteria, Conor has no choice but to flee with him through dark forests and even darker tunnels.
-As they race to evade prowling fexes and sentinels, she learns of the mystical forces at play in every corner of this shattered world.
+Trapped in the mysterious realm of Asteria, Conor has no choice but to flee with him through dark forests and even darker tunnels.
+As they race to evade prowling fexes and sentinels, she searches for something—anything—that could get her home.

 In the End: A Memoir about Faith and a Novel about Doubt